 4.2.1 16 sessions of daytime construction noise monitoring were performed at the agreed monitoring locations in the reporting period.
 Since the noise measurement was made under free field condition, a façade correction of +3dB(A) has been added according to acoustical principles and EPD guidelines.
-The daytime noise monitoring results are summarized in Table 5-1.
+The daytime noise monitoring results are summarized in Table 4-1 to Table 4-4.
 The detailed noise monitoring data are presented in Appendix H and the relevant graphical plots are shown in Appendix I.